The effect of delayed awareness and fatigue on the efficacy of self-isolation in epidemic control: Epidemic model with quarantine, delay and fatigue

 The model we consider is a modification of the usual SIS dynamics~\cite{PastorSatorras2015}, based on the existence of three additional compartments, beyond the standard S (susceptible) and I (infected) states.

 The contact of a susceptible individual with an infectious one leads to a transmission of the pathogen at rate $\beta$.
 The newly infected individual enters the state U (undecided) preceding the decision on whether to self-isolate or not.
 The decision process is assumed to be Poissonian with rate $\mu_U$.
 After the decision, the individual enters the quarantined state Q with probability $p_Q$ (quarantine probability).
 With complementary probability he/she instead enters the infected state I. In the latter case the individual behaves as in the standard infected state of the SIS model.
 In the Q state instead the individual has no contacts, and does not transmit the infection.
 Compliance to isolation may however end before full recovery, as fatigue sets in.
 We model this assuming that each quarantined individual transitions to compartment F (fatigued) at rate $\mu_Q$.
-Individuals in state F are infectious with the same transmissibility $\beta$ of those in state I. As the progression of the disease does not depend on the isolation status, spontaneous recovery transitions occur from individuals in U, I, Q, F states to the susceptible state, at rate $\mu$.
-Our model depends on five independent parameters $p_Q$, $\beta$, $\mu_U$, $\mu_Q$ and $\mu$.
+Individuals in state F are infectious with the same transmissibility $\beta$ of those in state I.

+As the progression of the disease does not depend on the isolation status, spontaneous recovery transitions occur from states U, I, Q and F to the susceptible state S, at same rate $\mu$.
+As a consequence of this choice, the average time spent before reaching the S compartment from any of the infected states U, I, Q and F is $1/\mu$, also when there exist multiple paths to recovery.
+The computation of the average time should indeed receive the contributions of all the possible paths, each weighted by the probability of being chosen; when multiple transitions out of a compartment are possible, the average time of each transition must be conditioned on the fact that the other possible transitions were not undergone.